-- 8. Press Next to get to the Heat map data collection settings for the object tracking region.
-Here you can define what heat map data iCAT should collect.
-Later on the resulting heat maps can be shown in the Online monitor and Archive player (see 15.4.2 Displaying heat maps on page 173).
+- 8. Press Next to get to the Heat map data collectionheat map settings for the object tracking region.
+Here you can define what heat map data iCat should collect.
+Later on the resulting heat maps can be shown in the Online monitor and Archive player (see 15.4.2 Displaying heat maps on page 179).
 Currently, the following data can be collected:

+- Count statistics

+- Speed statistics

+- Stopped object count statistics

+- Object stopping time statistics

+- Size statistics

 - Object count

 - Object speed

 - Stopped object count

 - Object stopping time

-NETAVIS Observer 4.6 introduced two new features for heat maps:
+Netavis Observer 4.6 introduced two new features for heat maps:

 - a.
-Normalizing the heat maps of all cameras (see 11.2 Setting Observer server parameters on page 114 - b.
-Resetting the heat maps (applied to all cameras on this server!): - Manually: Select the corresponding Object Tracking Region definition, right-click on it, and select Reset all heat map values on this host. - Automatically: Configure the Heatmap statistics reset method option in the Host Admin (see 11.2 Setting Observer server parameters on page 114 - 9.
+Normalizing the heat maps of all cameras (see 11.2 Setting Observer server parameters on page 118 - b.
+Resetting the heat maps (applied to all cameras on this server!): - Manually: Select the corresponding Object Tracking Region definition, right-click on it, and select Reset all heat map values on this host.

+- Automatically: Configure the Heatmap statistics reset method option in the Host Admin (see 11.2 Setting Observer server parameters on page 118 - 9.
 Press Save to create the tracking region.
 Later on you can modify the tracking region settings. - 10.
-If you did not yet define the scheduling for iCAT activities, then after you save the first iCAT definition for a camera, you will be prompted for whether you want to edit the scheduling now.
+If you did not yet define the scheduling for iCat activities, then after you save the first iCat definition for a camera, you will be prompted for whether you want to edit the scheduling now.

-Click on the Yes button if you want to configure the scheduling now (refer to section 15.3.17 Scheduling iCAT operation and recording on page 168 for further information).
+Click on the Yes button if you want to configure the scheduling now (refer to section 15.3.17 Scheduling iCat operation and recording on page 174 for further information).